 - You don’t have business or moving expenses associated with your job.

 While these criteria may seem straightforward, a large number of US expats are ineligible to use Form 2555-EZ because they don’t meet these requirements.
 If you’re a lucky expat who is able to use Form 2555-EZ, you’ll find that you save a lot of time completing your taxes.
-Here are a few things to know about this “EZ” form.

-The form may look confusing, but with the help of instructions on the IRS website, you should find that it isn’t too time-consuming.
 You can always consult with an expat tax professional if you’re not sure where to begin with your US expat taxes and Form 2555.
 And if you’ve never filed, or are a few years behind, find out if you qualify for our special Streamlined Filing Package available to help you catch up, penalty-free.

 Ready to Get Started on Your US Expat Taxes?